TV6 Investigates: African American EIU student files lawsuit after 'unlawful arrest' in Illinois

 The Hampton Police Department has referred TV6 to their legal counsel.
 TV6 has reached out for a statement but has not yet heard back.

-The East Moline Police Department was also unable to comment on the lawsuit, referring TV6 to the city's attorney.
+The East Moline Police Department was also unable to comment on the lawsuit, referring TV6 to the city's attorneys.
+TV6 has reached out to the city's attorneys by phone, but has not yet heard back.

 You can read the legal document below.
 App users: You can find the link at this link.